How to Safely Can Garden Tomatoes for Year‑Round Meals

 Why Canning Tomatoes Matters Right Now

 Summer’s over, but the taste of sun‑kissed tomatoes shouldn’t disappear with the leaves.
-Canning lets you enjoy sauces, soups, and salsas long after the last frost.
+[Canning tomatoes safely] lets you enjoy tomato sauces, soups, and salsas long after the last frost.
 Plus, it saves money and reduces waste – a win for your wallet and the planet.
 At Preserve & Can we love a good kitchen hack that keeps food safe and tasty.

 What You’ll Need